Sometimes moving an entire organization pales in comparison to adjusting the mindset of one manager.

 If growth is dependent on strategy execution, how can a business proactively deliver the growth if they are not effectively measuring the organizational excellence in leadership agreement and execution of the strategy?

-Desired sustainability strategies abound for employing existing resources optimally so that a responsible and beneficial balance can be achieved over the longer term.
+There is a whole host of sustainability strategies out there for using existing resources optimally the achievement of long-term growth in a responsible and balanced way.
 Within a business context, economic sustainability involves using the many assets of the company efficiently to allow it to continue functioning profitably over longer periods of time.

 You Can’t Know If You Don’t Measure

-How can you know any of the above if you are not effectively measuring them?
-Traditional six-sigma efforts use statistical tools (most often the bell-shaped Gaussian distribution) to help find root causes of problems, and the six-sigma efforts provide mile-marker metrics.
+How can you know any of the above if you are not effectively measuring?
+Traditional six-sigma efforts use statistical tools (most often the bell-shaped Gaussian distribution) to help find root causes of problems, provide mile-marker metrics.
 Since most production output data is not bell shaped data, we need a more advanced tool to help define the problem-solving indicators.

-Weibull analysis of daily production output (using skewed Weibull distributions) helps quantify problems in three loss opportunities and offer a system for corrective action:
+Weibull analysis of daily production output (using skewed Weibull distributions) helps quantify problems and offer a system for corrective action: